nccgroup/Sniffle/README.md

 ## Firmware Installation (SONOFF USB Dongle)

-To install Sniffle on a SONOFF CC2652P dongle (equipped with a CP2102 USB/UART adapter), you need to use a special firmware build that uses a 921600 baud rate (labelled 1M) instead of the default 2 megabit baud rate.
+To install Sniffle on a SONOFF CC2652P dongle (equipped with a CP2102 USB/UART bridge), you need to use a special firmware build that uses a 921600 baud rate (labelled `1M`) instead of the default 2 megabit baud rate.
 You can use [JelmerT/cc2538-bsl](https://github.com/JelmerT/cc2538-bsl) to flash the firmware using the built-in ROM bootloader with the following command: